jianghaojun/jianghaojun/README.md

 ### Hi there 👋
-### I’m currently a second-year Ph.D. student at Tsinghua University. 😄 A fan of Lebron James
+### I’m currently a second-year Ph.D. student at Tsinghua University.
+A fan of Lebron James. 😄

 <!--**jianghaojun/jianghaojun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.